alters-mit/magnebot/README.md

 2. `pip3 install magnebot -U`
 3. (Linux servers only): [Download the latest TDW build](https://github.com/threedworld-mit/tdw/releases/latest) and unzip it.
 On a personal computer, the build will automatically be upgraded the next time you create a TDW controller.

+**If you are upgrading from Magnebot 1.3.2 or earlier, be aware that there are many changes to the API in Magnebot 2.0.0 and newer.
+[Read the changelog for more information.](doc/changelog.md)**

 # Manual

 ## General